Croakers: Family Sciaenidae

 Bait and Tackle: Similar to most other croakers; use a high/low leader with number 6 to 4 hooks.
 Bait with sand crabs, clams, fresh mussels, ghost shrimp, shrimp, bloodworms, or innkeeper worms.
 The best area for black croakers is from the surf area to midway out on a pier.

-Food Value: Similar to yellowfin croaker in taste and texture; eat only a limited amount in areas that are known to be polluted—and check for warning signs.
+Food Value: Similar to yellowfin croaker in taste and texture: mild-flavored with small flakes, a soft texture, and low fat content.
+Eat only a limited amount in areas that are known to be polluted—and check for warning signs.

 Comments: Black croaker are the least commonly caught croaker.
 It is reported that young black croaker, along with sargo and salema, lead extremely boring lives.
 All will school together just beyond the surf line in areas where there are rocks to provide protection against the surge of the surf.
 All will face directly into the surge and the schools will not shift position more than 10 feet during an entire season.
 However, within the schools, the size and numbers fluctuate from day to day.
 As the black croaker grow larger, they break away from the schools and begin to frequent caves and crevices (from boring to bleak).
 Illegal to buy or sell in California since 1933.